 I’m certainly not where I was when I started my prayer journey, nor am I where I would like to be.
 But by keeping these things in mind, I’ve made leaps and bounds.

-In these times of uncertainty, high stress, and constant fear, I encourage you to use these three lessons for prayer to fuel your prayer life.
+In these times of uncertainty and high stress I encourage you to use these lessons on the power of prayer to fuel your prayer life and overcome fear.
 You have the privilege of direct access to the almighty God.

 Eventually, these notifications will instill in you a habit: the battle is best fought on your knees.

 Leave me a comment below!